gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 Principal H1b non-immigrant should be a primary beneficiary of an approved Form I-140 Immigration petition.
 H4 dependent spouses of such individuals are eligible to apply for EAD.

-Even if you are currently not on H4 visa, but planning to change status from other visa types you may be eligible.
+Even if you are currently not on H4 visa, but planning to change the status from other visa types you may be eligible.
 For example, H1 to H4 EAD applications can be concurrently applied.
 Similarly, USCIS also allows concurrent filing of F1 to H4 EAD change of status.

 ## H4 EAD premium processing
 H4 EAD application doesn't have premium processing on it's own.
 But, if your primary H1b spouse is due for H1b extension, then H4 EAD can also be included with that application.
 If such H1b extension petitions are upgraded to premium processing, then as a courtesy USCIS also approves EAD within the premium time frame.